Alice Glenn

 Alice Glenn (née Duffy; 17 December 1921 – 16 December 2011) was an Irish Fine Gael politician who served as a Teachta Dála (TD) for the Dublin Central constituency from 1981 to 1982 and 1982 to 1987.

-Although only briefly apart of national politics in Ireland, Glenn became one of the most prominent voices of social conservatism in Ireland in the 1980s and was particularly eminent during the 1986 referendum on divorce.
+Although only briefly a part of national politics in Ireland, Glenn became one of the most prominent voices of social conservatism in Ireland in the 1980s and was particularly eminent during the 1986 referendum on divorce.
 Glenn was an outspoken critic of contraceptives, abortion, divorce and other attempts to liberalise Irish society, and much of her commentary was deemed memorable and influential.
-However, Glenn's political career ended in scandal in late 1986 when it emerged to the public that Glenn had called the leaders of every religion but Catholicism in Ireland "enemies of the people".
+However, Glenn's political career ended in late 1986 when it emerged to the public that Glenn had called the leaders of every religion but Catholicism in Ireland "enemies of the people".
 Glenn refused to retract the comments and she was widely condemned as sectarian and bigoted, including by members of her own party.
-Glenn resigned rather than be expelled by Fine Gael, and attempted to stand as an independent in the 1987 general election, but her vote collapsed.
+Glenn resigned rather than be expelled by Fine Gael, and attempted to stand as an independent at the 1987 general election, but her vote collapsed.
 She remained in local politics until 1991 but thereafter exited public life.

 Early and private life

-She was born in Inner-city Dublin in 1921.
+She was born in 1921 at Usher's Quay, Dublin, the eldest of ten children of (Arthur) Leo Duffy, a car mechanic, and his wife Mary (née Joyce), a dressmaker.
+She grew up on the quays, later moving with her family out to the inner suburb of Cabra.
 She was educated locally before attending the Haslem School of Dress Designing.
 She subsequently worked as a dressmaker.

 In April 1949 she married William Glenn, who at that time was a cadet in the Irish Air Force.
 The early years of their marriage were marked by tragedy and difficulty; following the birth of their first child, Alice suffered two stillbirths.
 The second stillbirth heavily damaged Alice's internal health and required extensive surgeries to treat.
 In the aftermath, she suffered for many years from depression, lasting until the birth of her second child.